TimeZynk/mongo/doc/01-general.md

  :dependencies [[com.timezynk/mongo "0.6.17"]]
 ```

 In order for all API function calls to work properly, you need to have at least MongoDB version 4.4 installed.
+It is recommended that you have version 5.0 installed because it improves significantly exception messages.

 ## Connecting to MongoDB